Prostate Cancer Diet: Best Foods for Prevention

 - Grapefruit Mint Superfood Smoothie

-Fatty fish, such as salmon, mackerel, and sardines are excellent sources of omega-3 fatty acids.
-And, several studies suggest omega-3’s may help reduce the risk of prostate cancer.
+Fatty fish, such as salmon, mackerel, and sardines, are excellent sources of omega-3 fatty acids.
+Several studies suggest that omega-3-rich foods may help reduce the risk of prostate cancer.
 (6)

 WHAT TO EAT | Anchovies, Atlantic Mackerel, Mussels, Rainbow/Freshwater Trout, Sardines, Wild Salmon, Walnuts, Chia Seeds, Flaxseeds